kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Compile-Time Processing Is Part of the Toolchain, Not a Second Runtime
+## Compile-Time Processing Is Part of the Toolchain, Not a Second Runtime { #toolchain-not-runtime }

 The phrase *annotation processor* can make the mechanism sound more exotic than it is.
 Java annotation processing is part of the standard compiler toolchain.
 A processor receives a structured representation of source declarations, validates them, and may generate additional source or resources.
 Java developers have relied on this mechanism for years through dependency-injection generators,